mekkanix/mekkanix.github.io/owntrack/README.md

 # OwnTrack [beta]

-> Modern and lightweight GDPR-compliant user-tracking protection guard that focuses on compatibility and flexibility.
+> Modern and lightweight GDPR-compliant tracking management tool that focuses on compatibility and flexibility.

 ## Fundamentals